 Step 4: Practice with someone else on the back

 A tip is to try balancing with someone a similar size, before trying with someone bigger than you.
-I still struggle to balance with David on the back sometimes as he’s so much taller than me, but its a doddle with female friends on the back.
+I still struggle to balance taller people on the back, but its now a doddle with female friends on the back.

 If you have followed all these steps, then you are ready to be let loose on Vietnam’s roads!